Mirantis/kostyor/doc/source/cli.rst

 * upgrade-pause <cluster_id>

-  * Pause running upgrade, so that it can be continued and aborted later
+  * Pauses running upgrade, so that it can be continued and aborted later